-For Clearwater students, coursework (e.g., discussions, assignments and assessments) is expected to be completed in accordance with designated due dates.
+For Clearwater and residential students, coursework (e.g., discussions, assignments and assessments) is expected to be completed in accordance with designated due dates.
 If a student fails to complete coursework by its due date, the student may submit the late coursework, in coordination with the instructor, provided that it is before the last day of the course.
 An instructor may deduct up to ten percent of the available points for each subsequently scheduled class meeting for a maximum of a thirty percent penalty for late assignments and assessments.
 Students may make up work independently, as approved by the instructor, or during designated academic sessions/open lab hours.
 If coursework is submitted after the last day of the course, the Final Grades policy applies.
-Any exceptions that exceed the guidelines outlined above for Clearwater students must be authorized in writing by the Associate Vice President, Campus Director.
+Any exceptions that exceed the guidelines outlined above for Clearwater and residential students must be authorized in writing by the Tampa Regional Chief Learning Officer & Campus President.